Structure of a condensate for the Bose fluid in a vessel: Structure of a condensate for the Bose fluid in a vessel

 and the probability for the particle in the state $\Psi(x)$ to have the wave number $k_{l}$ is equal to $|b_{l}|^{2}$.

 Let us consider the Bose fluid in a vessel.
 In the presence of a vessel, the momentum is not a quite good quantum number.
 Therefore, we are not based on the momentum operator, while choosing the eigenvalues for the expansion of the density matrix.
-Then the exponents $e^{ip_{x}x}$ lose the status of exceptional functions: now, we can use only the eigenfunctions of the Hamiltonian of a free particle, which are the collections of all possible linear combinations of the form $ae^{ip_{x}x}+be^{-ip_{x}x}$ with different $p_{x},$ where $p_{x}$ are multiple to $2\pi/L$.
-Among those collections, we separate two ones: first, the exponential functions $e^{ip_{x}x}$ (because they give solutions for the quasiparticles in the form of traveling waves, and the phonons in real systems are namely traveling wave packets, rather than standing waves; we call it $\textbf{p}$-representation), and, second, the sines $\sin{(k_{l}x+\delta_{l})}$ (\ref{5}) (since they take the boundary conditions into account, by ensuring the decrease of the wave functions near the boundary; we call it the $\textbf{k}$-representation).
+Then the exponents $e^{ip_{x}x}$ lose the status of exceptional functions: now, we can use only the eigenfunctions of the Hamiltonian of a free particle, which are the collections of all possible linear combinations of the form $ae^{ip_{x}x}+be^{-ip_{x}x}$ with different $p_{x}$.
+Among those collections, we mark out two ones, which are the complete sets of the basis functions: the exponents $e^{ip_{x}x}$, where $p_{x}$ are multiple to $2\pi/L$ (they give solutions for the quasiparticles in the form of traveling waves, and the phonons in real systems are namely traveling wave packets, rather than standing waves; we call it $\textbf{p}$-representation), and the sines $\sin{(k_{l}x+\delta_{l})}$ (\ref{5}) (since they take the boundary conditions into account, by ensuring the decrease of the wave functions near the boundary; we call it the $\textbf{k}$-representation).
 Here, the wave vectors $\textbf{k}$ and $\textbf{p}$ are similar to the momentum, but they are not the momentum, but a quantum numbers of the Hamiltonian.
-None of these collections of eigenfunctions can be called definitely the best.
+None of these sets of eigenfunctions can be called the best.
 In our view, the exponential functions describe better the quasiparticles, whereas the sines do the ground state and the condensate.

 In the $\textbf{p}$-representation, we obtain obviously the well-known results with the condensate on a level with $\textbf{p}=0$.
 Of a significant interest is the $\textbf{k}$-representation based on the functions $\Psi_{l}(x)$ (\ref{5}).
 We now consider it in more details.
 The wave vector takes the values